 External autopilot systems can be controlled via NMEA interface (RS232 serial port 2) or ARINC 429 interface (GPSS steering).
+Note the "Lite" versions do not have ARINC abilities.

 Capabilities depend on the external autopilot system.

 Internal autopilot systems

 The internal autopilot system can be configured as 1, 2 or 3 axis system providing bank, pitch and yaw control in any combination coupled to the EFIS internal or external navigation sources.